Chart Color Schemes

 Kambalda - Coolgardie - Norseman features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.2% of all households, including 22.6% couples with children, 27.1% couples without children, and 11.3% single parent families.
-Non-family households constitute the remaining 37.8%, with lone person households at 35.5% and group households comprising 2.3%.
-The median household size is 2.2 people, which is smaller than the Rest of WA average of 2.5.
+Family households dominate at 62.2% of all households, comprising 22.6% couples with children, 27.1% couples without children, and 11.3% single parent families.
+Non-family households make up the remaining 37.8%, with lone person households at 35.5% and group households comprising 2.3% of the total.
+The median household size of 2.2 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households